Tolosa Hunt Syndrome

 Treatment of Tolosa Hunt Syndrome

-Corticosteroid is the drug of choice to treat this condition.
-High dose corticosteroid for two to six weeks followed by tapering the dose within weeks to several months.
+Corticosteroids are the drug of choice to treat this condition.
+High dose corticosteroids for two to six weeks followed by tapering the dose within weeks to several months.

-There is significant reduction of pain within 24-72 hours of the initiation of corticosteroid and this can help to confirm the diagnosis.
+There is significant reduction of pain within 24-72 hours of the initiation of corticosteroids and this can help to confirm the diagnosis.

 Improvement of cranial nerves functions and regression of MRI abnormalities can occur within 1-8 weeks.